jeseyfried/ai-history-syllabus/outcomes.md

 {% include alert.html
 class="info"
-title="Rationale for the Learning Outcomes" text="Looking at the AI statement published by the American Historical Association, the emphasis lies in using AI critically.
+title="Rationale for the Learning Outcomes" text="Looking at the [AI statement](https://www.historians.org/resource/guiding-principles-for-artificial-intelligence-in-history-education/) published by the American Historical Association, the emphasis lies in using AI critically.
 That's great, but the AHA neglects to provide even a few illustrative examples of how to do that.
 The learning outcomes for the course fill this gap by using key vocabulary to direct students' attention to the particular critical thinking challenges of using AI chatbots for knowledge work.
 By focusing on *provocations*, *lenses*, and *normativizing pressures*, consistently throughout the semester, the instructor will instill in the students a deep understanding of how to interact with AI chatbots thoughtfully.[^sarkar]

 [^sarkar]:I am indebted to [Advait Sarkar](https://www.ted.com/talks/advait_sarkar_how_to_stop_ai_from_killing_your_critical_thinking/transcript) for his use of *provocations* and *lenses* to describe critical thinking uses of AI-generated content.

-The metaphor of journey and construction project will hopefully stick in the students' long term memories when thinking about AI.
+The metaphors of journey and construction project will hopefully stick in the students' long-term memories when thinking about AI.
 - **Journey:** When you go on a journey, you might have a map ahead of time or at least some preconceptions about what you might encounter.
 You might follow the paths recommended by others or invent whole new detours.
 Traditional scholarship has its own pathways, such as citation chasing.
 AI chatbots take you through pathways based on pattern-matching.
 Sometimes an AI chatbot will mimic expert citation chasing but often it comes up with very different paths through the information landscape.
 Whether you take your journey on the route of traditional scholarship or using an AI chatbot, you will be exposed to useful ideas and research leads.
 There are advantages and disadvantages to both methods of travel.
 Throughout the semester we will compare the results of each type of travel to see what is emphasized and what is missing.
 - **Construction Project:** To accomplish actual historical thinking with AI chatbots, you cannot submit just one prompt or ask just one question.
 If you want to get more than simplistic answers, you need to practice *multi-shot prompting* and give the AI chatbot a chance to build on its earlier results.
 For complex analytical tasks such as writing high quality historical narrative, you must think of using AI like you would a crane in a construction project for a skyscraper.
 You have a powerful tool at your disposal but you have to know how to use it effectively.
 "